chusiang/sm/README.md

 ## HowTo

-check the links or key in something.
+We can click the link or key in something with browser.

 - open the source web link.